 Email content, banners, CTAs

-That makes these content rules reusable whether you are editing Winner, Touchpoint Unlocked, or a booking notification.
+These content rules apply whether you are editing Winner, Touchpoint Unlocked, or a booking notification.

 Email Subject Line